On losing a parent

 I want to tell you that you don’t need to hide your grief from me, ever.

 That I understand it and will never think less of you for shedding a tear (or a bunch).
 That you will learn what it feels like to miss someone your entire life and to make peace with that.
 That it will have unforeseeable consequences on your character and the way you choose to live.
-That most of those changes will be for the better and some will be for the worse, and you’ll have to learn to notice them.
+That most of those changes will be for the better and some will be for the worse, and you’ll have to learn to be aware of them.
 It’s taken me a while.
-That you’ll begin to feel an immediate connection to people that have gone through the same like we’re part of a macabre club.
+That you’ll begin to feel an immediate connection to people that have gone through the same as if we were part of a creepy club.
 That you’ll be made aware of your loss in the most unexpected moments, with a newsletter for Mother’s day or watching a fictional mother dying on TV.
 But you will also smell their perfume on a stranger when you least expect it and it will make your day.
 That you’ll eventually forget details, like the sound of their voices or what their presence felt like.
 And at the same time, the strongest memories of them will start to define you.
 Why do you think I love hugs so much?
-That you must live your grief for as long and as much as you need it.
+That you must live your grief for as long and as strongly as you need to.
 Don’t hide it, don’t ignore it.
 It won’t go away.
 And if you don’t go through it now, you will go through it later.
 Trust me.
 That your grief can suddenly transform into a new and stronger appreciation of life.
 That this will definitely get easier with time but will always, always, suck.
-And I will always, always, have a hug for you.